lyrrrr/SVGRN/README.md

 - `net_path`: (Optional, default: `None`) Path to the directory containing all ground-truth cell-specific GRN files.
 Each file is named by the corresponding cell name.

-- `--adaptive_W`: (Optional, default: `false`) Enable adaptive RBF bandwidth selection.
+- `adaptive_W`: (Optional, default: `false`) Enable adaptive RBF bandwidth selection.
 When specified, the bandwidth for each target unit is determined from the distance to its \(k\)-th nearest neighbor.
 If omitted, a fixed bandwidth is used.

-- `--k_neighbor`: (Optional, default: 10 ) Set the number of nearest neighbors used to determine the adaptive RBF bandwidth.
+- `k_neighbor`: (Optional, default: 10 ) Set the number of nearest neighbors used to determine the adaptive RBF bandwidth.
 This parameter is only used when `--adaptive_W` is enabled.

 ### Scalability and practical usage